‘Patterns for Time-Triggered Embedded Systems’ by Michael J. Pont

 - The PTTES code examples were written to match the C51 (8051 compiler) from Keil.
 Under an agreement with Keil, an evaluation version of the C51 compiler was distributed with the book: we cannot distribute this compiler (sorry).
 The code should work with current versions of the C51 compiler (but we have not tested this).

 - Other compilers for the 8051 are also available: for example, the SDCC compiler is available without charge.
-A port of all PTTES code to SDCC compiler is available (contributed by Manish Shakya): please note that – while we believe this port is complete and working – we have not tested this code.

 Use of PTTES designs and code in commercial projects